Home

 They will appreciate it and it will strengthen the teacher parent relationship.

 Today, there are many available parent contact resources that simplify and enhance parent teacher communication.
+After watching my video, read about my various teaching strategies for improving communications with parents.

 Parents are interested in what their child is doing and their progress.
 Make sure to keep them informed about what you and your students are doing.
 They will appreciate it and it will strengthen the teacher parent relationship.
 Student agendas are an excellent way to make this happen.
-Click here and read my tips on how student agendas can be used for effective parent teacher communication.

 There are other effective ways of communicating with parents when circumstances dictate, via phone calls and emails.
 Read my strategies on these forms of parent communication.